Conceptual structure and the growth of scientific knowledge: S1. Materials and Methods

 In this section, we provide a brief overview of the algorithm; additional details are given in the original paper \citep{kojaku2017}.
 Given a graph $G$ with $N$ nodes and $M$ edges, let \textbf{A} = ($A_{ij}$) be an adjacency matrix, wherein $A_{ij} = 1$ when node $i$ and $j$ share an edge and $A_{ij} = 0$ otherwise.
 Further, let $\mathbf{x} = (x_{1},x_{2},...,x_{N})$ represent a vector of length $N$, where node $i$ is a periphery node if $x_{i} = 0$ and a core node if $x_{i} = 1$.
 An idealized core/periphery structure is defined as a network wherein each core node is adjacent to all other core and periphery nodes, and each periphery node is adjacent to all core nodes and not adjacent to any periphery nodes.
 To extend this notion to multiple core/periphery structures, let $C$ be the number of core/periphery structures and $\mathbf{c} = (c_{1},c_{2},...,c_{N})$ be a vector of length $N$, where $c_{i} \in \{1,2,\ldots , C\}$ indexes core/periphery structures that include node $i$.
 Overlap is prohibited, such that each node $i$ is associated with only one core/periphery structure, and is either assigned to the core or periphery (but never simultaneously both) within that structure.
 The corresponding adjacency matrix, $\mathbf{B} (\mathbf{c,x})$, is defined as follows

 where $\delta$ is Kronecker delta.
 The algorithm searches for the $(\mathbf{c,x})$ that results in $\mathbf{B} (\mathbf{c,x})$ that is the most similar to $\mathbf{A}$ by maximizing

 The density of edges in the network is denoted by $p$, where $p = M/[N(N-1)/2]$. $\sum_{i=1}^{N}\sum_{j=1}^{i-1}A_{ij}B_{ij}(c,x)$ represents the number of edges found in both the observed network and the idealized core/periphery structure. $\sum_{i=1}^{N}\sum_{j=1}^{i-1}pB_{ij}(c,x)$ captures the number of edges found in both the idealized core/periphery structure and an Erd\H{o}s-R\'{e}nyi random graph, where the adjacency between two nodes is based on probability $p$. $Q^{cp}$ indicates whether the observed network and the idealized core/periphery structure have more edges in common than chance, and ranges between $-M$ and $M$.
-Kojaku and Masuda (\citeyear{kojaku2017}) introduce a label switching heuristic to identify $Q^{cp}$ with the largest value; we use this heuristic to maximize $Q^{cp}$ in our study.
+Kojaku and Masuda (\citeyearpar{kojaku2017}) introduce a label switching heuristic to identify $Q^{cp}$ with the largest value; we use this heuristic to maximize $Q^{cp}$ in our study.
+We ran the algorithm 10 times and computed the average across both networks and runs to obtain values for each core/periphery measure.

-\subsection{S1.4 Creation of the Consensus Dictionary}
+\subsection{S1.5 Creation of the Consensus Dictionary}